LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: No, no, no. I was, in fact, particularly inspired by the striking image of the BeÅ‚chatów Power Station of Poland, which is a brown coal-powered plant, and then the chimneys of the now-closed Carbon Power Plant of Utah.

 JSV: Yes.
-But I'm also trying to quote Turner here and his obsession with the lightness and fluency of oil paint and how that was able to create ephemeral atmospheric effects resembling thick clouds or fog or smog as well as turbulent water.
+But I'm also trying to quote Turner here, you know, his obsession with the lightness and fluency of oil paint and how that was able to create ephemeral atmospheric effects resembling thick clouds or fog or smog as well as turbulent water.
 I'm trying to quote that Turner obsession here for the reason that, and this should be noted, Turner actually celebrated the smokes of the Industrial Revolution also.

 MA: Really?
 Great atmospheric effects, those Turners.
 Very light and fluid, but also unrealistic, said one critic!

-JSV: (laughs) Yes, a bit Romantic, or proto-expressionist.
+JSV: (laughs) Yes, a bit Romantic.
+Or proto-expressionistic.

 MA: And he used oil to achieve those atmospheres.

-JSV: Yes, while I just used acrylic paint for mine.
+JSV: Yes, while I just used quick-drying acrylic paint for mine.

 Jojo Soria de Veyra, I Saw Fighting Temeraires (refusing to be tugged to their last berth to be broken up), 2019, acrylic on canvas, 45" x 30"

 JSV: Yes.
-I guess I made an anti-Industrial Revolution Turner.
+I guess I created a kind of anti-Industrial Revolution Turner.
 My Turner is saying: these fossil fuel plants are fighting Temeraires that now need to be tugged to their last berth.

-By the way, you might remember that Turner was also a master of composition as a tool for dramaturgy.
+By the way, you might remember that Turner was also a composition master, you know, using composition as a tool for dramaturgy.
 You're quite a master of that yourself, by the way.

 MA: Oh, thank you.